quicwg/multipath/draft-ietf-quic-multipath.md

 ## CID Changes, Migration, and NAT Rebindings {#migration}

-With the multipath extension each path uses a separate packet number space.
+With the multipath extension, each path uses a separate packet number space.
 This is a major difference from
 {{QUIC-TRANSPORT}}, which only defines three number spaces (Initial,